czyuan/AMC/README.md

-LTM (Lifelong Topic Model)
+AMC (topic modeling with Automatically generated Must-links and Cannot-links)
 ===

-LTM is an open-source Java package implementing the algorithm proposed in the paper (Chen and Liu, ICML 2014), created by [Zhiyuan (Brett) Chen](http://www.cs.uic.edu/~zchen/).
-For more details, please refer to [this paper](http://www.cs.uic.edu/~zchen/papers/ICML2014-Zhiyuan(Brett)Chen.pdf).
+AMC is an open-source Java package implementing the algorithm proposed in the paper (Chen and Liu, KDD 2014), created by [Zhiyuan (Brett) Chen](http://www.cs.uic.edu/~zchen/).
+For more details, please refer to [this paper](http://www.cs.uic.edu/~zchen/papers/KDD2014-Zhiyuan(Brett)Chen.pdf).

 If you use this package, please cite the paper: __Zhiyuan Chen and Bing Liu.
-Topic Modeling using Topics from Many Domains, Lifelong Learning and Big Data.
-In Proceedings of _ICML 2014_, pages 703-711__.
+Mining Topics in Documents: Standing on the Shoulders of Big Data.
+In Proceedings of _KDD 2014_, pages 1116-1125__.

 If you have any question or bug report, please send it to Zhiyuan (Brett) Chen (czyuanacm@gmail.com).